zenaton/rfcs/retry_tax_syntax.md

 Due to its simplicity, I propose to use a `onFailureRetryDelay(n)` method.
 And to provide simple example of uses.

+WARNING: if an exception occurs within the `onFailureRetryDelay` method, it should be identified as so a generate an exception to the retry procedure.

 ## Comments
 When a job (task or decision) is automatically retried, its status stay one of
 - scheduled